bveenema/node-red-context-hooks/README.md

 ## Usage
 This extension interacts with global context for state management.

-### set-global-state
+### publish-context
 This node is used to set values to the global context.
-After the value is set, an event is emitted to the system that the other nodes `subscribe-state` and `state-hook` can listen to.
+After the value is set, an event is emitted to the system that the other nodes `subscribe-context` and `state-hook` can listen to.

 As an example, there is a simple flow to set kitchen temperature.
-The function in the `set-global-state` node extracts the temperature value from the message payload and sets it to the global context with the property name `kitchen.temperature`.
+The function in the `publish-context` node extracts the temperature value from the message payload and sets it to the global context with the property name `kitchen.temperature`.
 If the function returns `undefined`, the value is not updated and no event is emitted.

 **IMPORTANT!** In order for the subscribe and hook nodes to work, global context must be updated using this Node!
 Any context updated with this node will NOT trigger an event for the subscribe and hook nodes

-### subscribe-state
+### subscribe-context
-This is a node that is used for listening to changes in the global context that are saved by the `set-global-state` node.
+This is a node that is used for listening to changes in the global context that are saved by the `publish-context` node.
 If there has been a change in the context value, the node will forward the information about the change in the following format:

 ```